fabiocorneti/todoist-assistant/README.md

 In general the configuration file is the recommended way to go unless you are really forced to use only environment variables.

+## How to run with Docker

+A Docker image built from the main branch is available at https://hub.docker.com/repository/docker/corneti/todoist-assistant ; no releases at the moment other than `latest`, so if you want the latest version you'll need to pull from the hub.

+To use the image you can simply mount the configuration file at `/config.yaml`.

 ## Notes

 - The program is currently designed to be stateless, so it will reprocess all tasks on every run.